judahb/saas-identity-cognito/README.md

 # Option 1 - Deploy Using CloudFormation Template in New Relic S3 Bucket.

-1. Skip Steps included within "Prerequisites"
-2. Complete Steps included included within "Instructions"
+1. Complete Steps included included within "Instructions"

           Note: Use Templates provided below for Option 1.
           A) Template to Create Quick Start with a New VPC: